-Forester is inspired by the rounded lettering found on signage at many public parks in America.
-The style comes from text being cut into wood by a router, leaving very few sharp corners.
+Forester is a typeface inspired by rounded lettering on signage at many parks in North America.
+The style comes from being cut into wood by a router, leaving very few sharp corners.
 It also has similarities to informal lettering made with rounded pen nibs, including styles found in many comics.
-Current bonus features include a variety of arrows, stars, and other dingbat glyphs, plus a modular set of glyphs for creating sign-plank background shapes.
+Bonus features include a variety of arrows, stars, and other dingbat glyphs, plus a modular set of glyphs for creating sign-plank background shapes.

 A digital interpretation of a wood type face of unknown origin in the collection of Lanes Press.

 Inspired by a quirky, chamfered lettering style often used for “Horn OK Please” truck signs in India.
 The widths are drawn for variable interpolation.

 Kobodaishi is a digital interpretation of Electra, originally designed by W.A.
 Dwiggins.
 Unlike the other spindly digitizations of Electra on the market, this version includes a Text variant with sturdier proportions for use at smaller sizes.
 Though the original Electra series had no Display variant for larger sizes, I’ve begun making one (still in a relatively rough state).